mayant15/mayant15.github.io/_posts/2020-04-02-assassins-creed-syndicate.md

 Assassin's Creed Syndicate is a game with a good gameplay loop, which is honestly really fun.
 It retains the core gameplay elements that make this series so great and also adds some new changes like kidnapping and the assassination options.
 But the repetitive side activities suck out all that fun.
 Bored with them and want to focus on the main story only?
 You can't because the main story is just as uninteresting.

-**7/10**

-Pros:

-- Good gameplay and fighting
-- Multiple stealth options
-- Only one eavesdrop mission

-Cons:

-- A very plain story
-- Forgettable characters
-- Overloaded, purposeless world and activities
+{% include post/score-summary.html %}

-*The article banner has been taken from [hdwallpapers.in](https://www.hdwallpapers.in/assassins_creed_syndicate-wallpapers.html).*
-*The image of St. Paul's Cathedral has been taken from [here](https://www.gamespot.com/assassins-creed-syndicate/images/)*
+*The article banner has been taken from [hdwallpapers.in](https://www.hdwallpapers.in/assassins_creed_syndicate-wallpapers.html) and the image of St. Paul's Cathedral has been taken from [GameSpot](https://www.gamespot.com/assassins-creed-syndicate/images/).*